September – October, 2016

 The alcohol flows freely and liqueurs are also on offer – even Baileys.

 It’s the little touches that makes a long journey pleasant.
 The endless choices of movies.
 The food.
 Apart from the 3-course meal with accompanying bread, there’s cream cheese and biscuits, Melba mini Toasts with Peri Peri sauce, a dark chocolate morsel, even a little pack of 4 Tic-Tac mints, and real cutlery – all this served on your tray.

 During the flight water and juices are handed out, as is ice cream.
 After all, it is important to keep yourself occupied on a long-haul flight and what better way is there to occupy oneself than with food?

-This plane was serviced by 25 attendants and 17 different languages – amazing.
+This plane is serviced by 25 attendants and 17 different languages.